New details emerge about Brian Laundrie's behavior in the days after Petito went missing - Local News 8

 By Jenn Selva and Travis Caldwell, CNN

-The search for Brian Laundrie, who according to a source left behind his wallet and cell phone when last seen departing his parents’ home 10 days ago, is set to resume Friday at a nature reserve in southwestern Florida.
+The search for Brian Laundrie, who according to a source left behind his wallet and cell phone when last seen departing his parents’ home 10 days ago, resumed Friday at a nature reserve in southwestern Florida.

 The US District Court of Wyoming issued a warrant for Laundrie, according to the FBI’s Denver field office, after a grand jury indicted him for his “use of unauthorized devices” after Petito died.